-- our whistle-blowing policy; - our 'Integrity in Staffordshire' policy; - codes of conduct - delegation procedures (in other words, who reports to who); - our policy on money laundering (trying to disguise money which has been gained illegally, so that it seems legal); - personal performance reviews / my performance conversation; and - the requirement for Interest Declarations by senior officers. - h Review and update standing orders, standing financial instructions, a delegation scheme (which says who is responsible for what) and supporting procedure notes and manuals, all of which clearly define how we make decisions and our processes and controls to manage risks
+- our whistle-blowing policy; - our 'Integrity in Staffordshire' policy; - · codes of conduct; - delegation procedures (in other words, who reports to who, who has authorisation for what): - our policy on money laundering (trying to disguise money which has been gained illegally, so that it seems legal); - personal performance reviews / my performance conversation; and - the requirement for Interest Declarations by senior officers.

+h Review and update standing orders, standing financial instructions, a delegation scheme (which says who is responsible for what) and supporting procedure notes and manuals, all of which clearly define how we make decisions and our processes and controls to manage risks

 Effective management is based on a framework of regular management information, financial regulations, standing orders and a structure of varying levels of responsibility.
 We have all these types of documents in place and we regularly review them (for example, financial regulations and procurement regulations).
-It is one of the roles of our Corporate i Carry out the main functions of an Audit Committee, as identified in the Chartered Institute of Public Finance and Accountancy (CIPFA's) 'Audit committees: practical guidance for local authorities'

-Governance Working Group to make sure that these documents are up to date, relevant and made available to staff and other interested individuals or groups.
+It is one of the roles of our Corporate Governance Working Group to make sure that these documents are up to date, relevant and made available to staff and other interested individuals or groups.